Izu Highland 伊豆高原

 Izu-Kaiyo Park is famous for its stunning blooming hydrangeas and ocean activities

-The Izu Highlands can be easily reached by Tokyo in about one hour and forty minutes.
+Izu Highland can be easily reached from Tokyo by train in about one hour and forty minutes.

 From JR Atami Station, take the JR Ito Line for 30 minutes to Izu-Kogen Station.
 This is a particularly enjoyable route, as the whole journey runs along the coast, giving you a great opportunity to sit back and relax as you watch the wonderful shifting scenery from the comfort of your train window.

-Don't be fooled by the name—the Izu Highlands isn't just a rugged wilderness.
+Don't be fooled by the name—Izu Highland isn't just a rugged wilderness.
 Rather, it's the name given to an area of inns, hotels, resorts, shops, galleries, and museums set in the gorgeous Izu mountains.
 In the summer, it attracts city dwellers from near and far who are keen for wide-open skies combined with creature comforts.

 From the middle of March, 3,000 cherry trees burst into bloom, creating an enchanting three-kilometer tunnel from the station.